emarmolsanchez/eMIRNA/README.md

 ```

 Users should define mRNA and miRNA matrices with rownames as mRNA/miRNA names and colnames as sample names.
 The data.frame incorporating [PCIT] network information should have three columns with genes, miRNAs and correlation information, respectively.
+The list of DE genes should have each gene ID in one defined column.

+&nbsp;

 ## References